microsoft/cordova-samples/cordova-hooks/README.md

 **Building for an iOS Device**
 - You will see the following in the Output Window or build command line output from the project hook: "**Detecting broken symlinks**."
 The hook is wired in via config.xml in the project.
 See "plugins/cordova-plugin-res-native" for details.
 You can Right Click => View Code on config.xml to see the XML elements that cause this hook to fire.
-- You will see the following in the Output Window or build command line ooutput from the plugin hook: "**Processing res/native for ios**."
+- You will see the following in the Output Window or build command line output from the plugin hook: "**Processing res/native for ios**."
 See "plugins/cordova-plugin-res-native" in your project for details.
 The hook is wired in through plugin.xml.
 - You should see the file **res-native-works.txt** in thb "remote-builds/&lt;buildnum&gt;/cordovaApp/platforms/ios" folder where &lt;buildnum&gt; is the build number you see in the Output Window if built using the remote agent.
 Otherwise the file will be under "platforms/ios".
 This file comes from the res/native folder in the project.

 ## Terms of Use